chi-collective/genparse/README.md

 - `weight`: A numerical value representing the particle's importance weight.
 The weights are not normalized probabilities.
 GenParse provides post-processing to convert these weights into meaningful probabilities, which can be accessed via the `.posterior` property.

 ### 4. Potential functions

+> **💡 Tip:** Incorporate constraints directly into the grammar when possible, as this will generally improve the quality of inference.

 Potential functions can be used to guide generation using additional constraints.
 A potential function maps (partial) generations to positive real numbers, with higher values indicating a stronger preference for those generations.
 Intuitively, when applied in SMC, potential functions offer richer signals for resampling steps, allowing computation to be redirected toward more promising particles during the course of generation.